 Program Summary & Location

-Spend fall or spring semester, or the full academic year, in Spain!
-The Valladolid program offers a semester of intensive study of Spanish language, culture and literature in either fall or spring.
-You will take classes for international students at the University of Valladolid.
-Courses are small and taught at various levels depending on your proficiency.
-Excursions to several near-by cities are included in the program cost.
+Spend fall or spring semester, a summer term, or the full academic year, at the University of Valladolid in Spain!
+Classes are small and taught at various levels depending on your proficiency.
+Excursions to near-by cities and other cultural opportunities are included in the program cost.

 Valladolid (pop.
 350,000) is located 120 miles north of Madrid in Castilla and León.
 Many historic events have taken place in the city: the proclamation of Fernando III 'El Santo' as King of Castile, the wedding of Isabel de Castilla and Fernando de Aragón, Christopher Columbus's death, and Felipe II's birth.